1cecream03/Watchtower/README.md

 run: cd frontend

 7) Install the frontend dependencies:
-run: npm install axios react-router-dom jwt-decode
+run: npm install axios react-router-dom jwt-decode react react-dom

 Note: Make sure Node.js is installed.
 After installing Node.js, you may need to restart your code editor for the terminal to recognize the npm command.